Molcajete Salsa | Salsa Molcajeteada

 So go on and grab your comal and your molcajete and get started!

-Molcateje Salsa or Salsa Molcajeteada
+Molcateje Salsa Recipe or Salsa Molcajeteada

 Ingredients